velartrill/velartrill.github.io/orig/conspirators.md

 "Likewise, master Hawthorn," Lena replies in Khmaira, and Hawthorn's smile broadens.

 "It's certainly far past time the young lady found a decent boy to settle down with," he remarks conspiratorially, winking at Lena.
-"With such a fine facility for language, no less!
+"With such a fine facility for tongues, no less!
 She does have fine taste, does she not?"

 Of course he had to go there.
 "Come on," I say, tugging Lena's shoulder and rolling my eyes.
 "We don't want to be late, and Hawthorn'll talk your ear off all day if you let him."